The Practice of Beginning & Becoming

 “Starting is brave.
 Starting again is braver.”

-Looking back, none of these shifts were reinventions — they were integrations.
+Looking back, these weren’t reinventions—they were integrations.
 Each role carried a piece of the next.
-Through every shift, one thread remained: I kept beginning and learning.
+Through every shift, the thread remained: I kept beginning, and I kept learning.

-The friend who encouraged me to launch this work has since passed.
-His belief still grounds me.
-It’s a reminder that the people who nudge us into our beginnings leave legacies that continue long after they’re gone.
+The friend who nudged me to hit "publish" has since passed.
+His belief still grounds me; it is a reminder that the people who witness our beginnings leave legacies that continue long after they are gone.

 A Lifelong Learning Mindset